shilpakodali/weightWatchers/README.md

-# weightWatchers
+# Weightatchers Test Assessment

-Test Assessment
+Steps to run the code.

-# install Java
+1. install Java
-# install Maven
+2. install Maven

-# goto project directory and type 'mvn clean install' to run
+3. goto project directory and type 'mvn clean install' to run

-#to see the logs goto ${project directory}/logfile.log
+4. To see the logs goto ${project directory}/logfile.log